Ghana will be unable to secure IMF board approval by end of March – Poll

 Some Ghanaians believe Ghana may not be able to secure board approval from the International Monetary Fund by the end of March.

-A GhanaWeb poll has revealed that out of about 3000 respondents, 2,093, representing 73.39%, are pessimistic about securing the deal by the end of March.
+A GhanaWeb Business poll has revealed that out of about 3,000 respondents, 2,093, representing 73.39%, are pessimistic about securing the deal by the end of March.

 The rest, 15.01%, said yes, whiles 11.61% were indifferent about whether or not the deal would go through.